 Why Poverty? uses film to get people talking about poverty

 We’re not campaigners.
-We don’t want money.
 We’re not pushing for a single, specific solution to global poverty.

 Eight documentaries from award-winning filmmakers and 34 shorts from new and emerging talents.
 The films are moving, subtle and thought-provoking stories, but they also tackle big issues and pose difficult questions.